abitdodgy/abitdodgy.github.io/_posts/2016-02-02-mohamads-world-famous-hummus.md

 Put the chickpeas into the blender with the garlic, the lemon juice, and the salt.
 Add the broth you saved from cooking the chickpeas and another 50 mililitres of fresh water.
 Blend the mixture until it becomes creamy.
 Add the tahini.
 Blend again for another minute.
 You might have to stir the ingredients if there's not enough liquid to blend the mixture properly.

 Now take a moment to consider the consistency of your hummus.
 Reward yourself with a nibble.
-If changes are required, now is the time to make them.
+If changes are necessary, now is a good time to make them.

 At this stage, your hummus might be perfect, too thick, or too runny.
 If it's too thick, you must add water incrementally and continue to blend the mixture; if it's too runny, you add more tahini; if its flavour is bland, perhaps dash of lemon juice or a scrap of garlic will fix it.
 Maybe it's the salt.
-Your hummus is your canvas, so express yourself.

 ## The Presentation